November 27, 2019

 - We also test acquired knowledge with good questioning skills.

 Let's take a look at how we can develop them with class resources like the ones that follow.
-Begin with the Essential Questions Guides from us here at the Global Digital Citizen Foundation.
-They are full of wonderful tips and tools on how to build and assess your very best essential questions.
+Begin with The Essential Guide to Essential Questions from us here at Wabisabi Learning.
+It's full of wonderful tips and tools for building and assessing your very best essential questions.

 - Pose, Pause, Pounce, Bounce—The teacher will pose a question, pause for a long time to let the question sink in, then call on a random student (pounce) for the answer.
 Then the answer will be bounced to another student so they can expand upon the first student’s response.